 Many adults in the U.S. currently have some form of gum disease, so rest assured that you are not alone!
 Our mouths are full of bacteria (the good kind) to begin, but bacteria, along with other things like food particles and mucus, are constantly forming plaque on your teeth.
 Daily brushing and flossing help get rid of plaque, but any that is not removed can harden and form tartar that regular brushing just does not get rid of.
 This tartar and plaque buildup is typically the biggest cause of gum disease.

 Periodontal diseases can range from simple gum inflammation to a more serious disease that causes major damage to the soft tissue and bone that support your teeth.

-Contact Comprehensive Dental Health, LLC at 203-624-5515 to speak with one of our staff about gum disease treatment and prevention!
+Contact Comprehensive Dental Health at 203-624-5515 to speak with one of our staff about gum disease treatment and prevention!

 What are some symptoms of gum disease?